codefresh-io/cli-v2/docs/commands/cli-v2_runtime_install.md

       --disable-telemetry                            If true, will disable the analytics reporting for the installation process
       --external-ingress-annotation stringToString   Add annotations to the external ingress (default []) --from-repo                                    Installs a runtime from an existing repo.
 Used for recovery after cluster failure
+      --gateway-name string                          The gateway name
-  -t, --git-token string                             Your git provider api token [GIT_TOKEN] -u, --git-user string                              Your git provider user name [GIT_USER] (not required in GitHub) -h, --help                                         help for install
+      --gateway-namespace string                     The namespace of the gateway -t, --git-token string                             Your git provider api token [GIT_TOKEN] -u, --git-user string                              Your git provider user name [GIT_USER] (not required in GitHub) -h, --help                                         help for install